Pak Kret district: Geography

 The district is in the northeast of the province.
 It borders (from north clockwise) the districts Lat Lum Kaeo and Mueang Pathum Thani of Pathum Thani province, Don Mueang and Lak Si of Bangkok, and Mueang Nonthaburi and Bang Bua Thong of Nonthaburi.

 The Chao Phraya River crosses the district.
 A canal has shortened a large oxbow of the river, Khlong Lat Kret.
 It was dug in 1722 in the Ayuthaya Era to form the island of Ko Kret.

-Administration
+Religion

+There are total forty Theravada Buddhist temples in the district, of which thirty-nine Maha Nikai and one Dhammayut temples.

+Further there are seven Christian churches and two Mosques in the district.